Oreo Cheesecake

 Keep any leftover Oreo cheesecake covered in the fridge for up to 5 days.

 If you'd like to freeze this cheesecake, place it in the freezer without toppings until frozen solid.
-Remove the cheesecake and wrap with plastic wrap and a layer of foil.
+Remove the cheesecake and wrap it with plastic wrap and a layer of foil.
 Keep frozen for up to 3 months.

 When ready to serve, allow the cheesecake to thaw in the fridge overnight and then decorate.